Best MoviesJoy Alternatives for Free Streaming in 2026

 #1.
 Tubi

 Tubi is the strongest MoviesJoy replacement overall.
-The platform carries over 280,000 movies and TV episodes, and it’s owned by Fox Corporation, which gives it access to content from major studios including Paramount, Lionsgate, and MGM.
-You don’t need an account to start watching, though creating one lets you save your watchlist across devices.
+The platform has a large free library of movies and TV episodes, and it’s owned by Fox Corporation, which gives it access to studio content from Paramount, Lionsgate, and MGM.
+According to Tubi’s Wikipedia entry, Fox Corporation acquired Tubi in 2020 and has since expanded it across more than 5 countries.
+You don’t need an account to start watching, though creating one syncs your watchlist across devices.

 We tested Tubi on an iPhone 15 running iOS 18.3 and a Samsung Galaxy S24 on Android 15.
 Playback started in under 3 seconds on both.
-Ad breaks run about 30 seconds every 15 minutes.
+Ad breaks ran roughly 30 seconds every 15 minutes of playback.

-Works on iOS, Android, Roku, Fire TV, Apple TV, web browsers, and smart TVs.
+Works on iOS, Android, Roku, Fire TV, Apple TV, web browsers, and most smart TVs.

 #2.
 Pluto TV

-Pluto TV works like cable TV but costs nothing.
-You get 250+ live channels organized by genre plus a full on-demand catalog.
-According to Pluto TV’s official site, the service is available in 35+ countries and requires no signup.
+Pluto TV behaves like cable TV but costs nothing.
+You get 250+ live channels organized by genre plus a full on-demand catalog, and the service requires no signup to start watching.
+Owned by Paramount Global, the platform has titles from CBS, Nickelodeon, MTV, and Comedy Central in the on-demand section.

 Works on iOS, Android, Roku, Fire TV, Apple TV, PlayStation, Xbox, and web browsers.